Start meeting your teammates

 Enjoy the mountain air

-Duct tape your new friends to walls (it’s part of the design challenge!)
+Build launching devices with your new friends (it’s part of the design challenge!)

 Two-and-a-half days of hanging out, making friends and learning what it means to be an Oredigger in Colorado’s famous Rocky Mountains?
 Sign us up.